The Student’s Guide to Finding Accommodation

 Letting agents are often hired by landlords to help them source tenants; therefore, they may have advance knowledge of available properties before they're made public.
 Hiring a letting agent can be highly beneficial as they'll do almost all of the groundwork on your behalf.

-- Letting agents won't always contact you if a suitable property becomes available.
-Make sure youre fresh in their thoughts by registering your details and giving them a call once per day.
+Letting agents won't always contact you if a suitable property becomes available.
+Make sure your fresh in their thoughts by registering your details and giving them a call once per day.

 Remember that signing a contract agreement is a long-term decision that'll have a significant impact on your finances and student life.
 If you don't like a property that a letting agent has recommended, be honest and tell them why; it'll help them be more thorough in their search.